JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

 - What are the SWA/SWB pins on the MicroSD?
 What is R274 for?
 - Why do the GND pins on J12 require a ferrite bead?
 Why don't the other GND pins need one?

+NOTES:
+- There exist MicroSD cards now that support 1.8V and can boot straight into 1.8V.
+- Then you wouldn't need the voltage translator.
+- NOTE: If you go this route, double-check the ZinQ datasheet, and see whether it would support 1.8V.
+- Note that the CD signal into U20 is hedged like crazy.
+  NOTE: On the dev board itself, R264 is there.

+How does the Card Select circuit work?
+- There is a mechanical switch between SWA and SWB that is normally closed.
+  So SWA is normally pulled-up close to 1.8V.
+- When the card is inserted, it opens the switch.
+  So now SWA gets pulled down to GND.
+- Since this signal (CD) is being fed directly to ZynQ, that is why SWB is pulled up to 1.8V instead of 3.3V (which is more common.)

+Ground:
+- VSS is the actual ground.
+- GND is the shield ground.
+What if a human touches this thing?.
+What if it's noise?
+  It's a big metal part, it is an antenna.
+Ferrite bead will block off the high-frequency signal.
+  Why not a decoupling cap?
+Because of ESD: Caps have voltage limitations.
+Generally we don't put caps on things where we don't know the voltage.
+  Ferrite beads are also used to dissipate energy.

 ## Supporting JTAG ##

 ### Level Translation ###